nf-core/taxprofiler/README.md

 ## Credits

-nf-core/taxprofiler was originally written by James A. Fellows Yates, Sofia Stamouli, Moritz E. Beber, and the nf-core/taxprofiler team.
+nf-core/taxprofiler was originally written by James A. Fellows Yates, Sofia Stamouli, Moritz E. Beber, Lili Andersson-Li, and the nf-core/taxprofiler team.

 ### Team